QudevETH/PycQED_py3/docs/source/conventions/git.md

 * Don't hesitate to prefix the temp branches with your name (e.g.
 `tmp/thomas/something`) so that people know who cares about this branch.
 * Should be deleted regularly.

-### Branch archiving

-TODO: Check with Christoph what the strategy will be.
-Still planning to have a mirror repo with archived branches ?
-Tags ?

 ## Commits